February 26, 2021

 - If you’re using whole tomatoes, once they’ve broken down, uncover.
-Continue cooking for another hour or two, until sauce has thicken.
+Continue cooking for another hour or two, until the sauce has thickened.

 - Run the tomato sauce through a food mill, carefully blend in a blender, or use an immersion blender to create a smooth sauce.